 There will be many people involved in management of a cleft abnormality for your child, because many different skills are needed to help with the problems that can occur with cleft abnormalities.
 The standard of care is a multidisciplinary team of specialists.
 The following are some of the members of the team:

-Treatment for these abnormalities includes surgery and a complete team approach to help with the multiple complications that can occur.
+Treatment for cleft lip and palate includes surgical and nonsurgical options and a complete team approach to help with the multiple complications that can occur.
 Specific treatment will be determined by your child’s physician based on:

 - Specific qualities of your child’s abnormality